stqumat/stqumat.github.io/_pages/about.md

   - /about.html
 ---

 I work in birational geometry.
+I am a member of [Birational Geometry Group](https://ymsc.tsinghua.edu.cn/en/Research/Research_Teams/Birational_Geometry_Group.htm).

 I am currently a research assistant professor at the Institute of Geometry and Physics, University of Science and Technology of China [(USTC-IGP)](https://igp.ustc.edu.cn/main.htm).